 - Cybersecurity focuses on confidentiality, integrity and availability of data inside information systems.
 The latest aircraft rely on interconnected systems to support their missions, develop new cost efficient operations and maintenance procedures, and offer new revenue producing services.
 These systems extend off the aircraft to ground-based systems run by airlines, airports and Aviation Service providers of various types.
 These evolutions make cybersecurity an essential theme for aviation security. - CBE detection (Chemical, Biological, Explosive): Both the criminal and the accidental releases of chemical, biological and explosive substances represent a threat to civil security, especially at public places like airports.
 It is thus necessary to study methods for early detection and identification of hazardous CBE substances at a distance.
 People and luggage shall be screened nearly instantaneously in a harmless way without any further disturbance of the passengers and by maintaining their integrity.
 In case of crisis management discrete and reliable detection methods shall allow for an immediate initiating of counter measures and thereby reduce the threat for people in general and first responders in particular. - Dazzling: So called "laser pointers" with output powers of several hundreds of Milliwatt or even more are widely distributed.
 Often they are misused to dazzle persons.
 When pointing on aircraft during the landing procedure, especially during night times, pilots may be dazzled severely.
 Depending on the effective intensity at the eye dazzling can lead to a loss of the pilot's vision for many seconds up to minutes and thus may lead to dangerous situations.
 In order to protect pilots from such attacks, laser radiation present on an aircraft has to be detected and to be reported to the pilots to make them aware of the threat and to prepare protection measures. - Malevolent use of RPAS: Remotely Piloted Aircraft Systems and/or Unmanned Aerial Systems (RPAS/UAS) are expected to become a reality in the airspace within the coming years thanks to their (imminent) integration into non segregated airspace.
-This can pose a real
+This can pose a real problem if used with criminal/malevolent intentions.
+It can be programmed to autonomously fly against individual targets, passenger aircraft, or critical infrastructures such as Air Traffic Management Assets or Airports.
+More effort in prevention has to be done.
+The objective in GoR-AS is to precisely identify potential threats and propose adapted countermeasures.

-8 It is worth mentioning that the logo for the Aviation Security GoR is made from royalty-free images.
+&lt;sup>8 It is worth mentioning that the logo for the Aviation Security GoR is made from royalty-free images.
 On the other hand GARTEUR has the property rights for the logos of the other GoRs (AD, FM, HC and SM).